nesh170/SLogo/DESIGN/DESIGN.md

     * The black window on the lower right side represents the output window.
 This window displays the results from the user’s print statement or displays error messages which were caught in the model.

 * Button Pane
-	* Change Language allows the user to switch between the avaliable language to code in.
+    * Change Language allows the user to switch between the available language to code in.
 At final product, this will be represented by a scroll down instead of a button.
     * Background allows the user to customise the background based on an image.
 When clicked, it will open a file chooser for the user to pick their color.
     * Image allows the user to change either the color or the image of the turtle.
 When clicked it will open a popup box asking for the new color or to open a file chooser to select the new shape.
     * Help allows the user to open up a HTML webpage where there will be a [help guide](http://www.cs.duke.edu/courses/compsci308/spring15/assign/03_slogo/commands.php) for the user to see before being able to code in the program.
     * Enter allows the user to submit their code.
 When enter is clicked, the code inside the codeBox is sent to the controller as a string to be parsed in the model.

 * CodeBox
     * This is represented by the white text area in the lower left of the scene.
 This is where the user can input their code.